 This is a recap of our Florida Bucket List 2018.
 Click on any of the red links within each description to also find out more info.
 We wish everyone a safe and happy holiday season.
 Thank you for being a part of our Authentic Floridian Family.

 The Annual Kumquat Festival in Dade City is Old Florida at its finest

 Florida’s Dade City celebrates the kumquat, a lesser-known petite golden gem of the citrus family.
 Set for January 27th, the annual Kumquat Festival honors Dade City’s distinction as the world’s leading supplier of the tasty little fruit.
-The admission is free for this homegrown family event that provides fruit tastings of every imaginable combination from kumquat pies to salsas.
-But the best-kept secret is the Kumquat Growers Open House January 25 and 26 featuring packinghouse and grove tours.
-(PS: We will be attending the 2019 Annual Kumquat Festival on Saturday, January 26, 2019)
+The admission is free for this homegrown family event that also provides fruit tastings of every imaginable combination from kumquat pies to salsas.
+But the best-kept secret is the Kumquat Growers Open House on January 25 and 26 featuring packinghouse and also grove tours.
+(PS: We will be also attending the 2019 Annual Kumquat Festival on Saturday, January 26, 2019)

 2. Shelled in the Ten Thousand Islands (a.k.a., “Shell Key)